Golden Ticket Challenge: Win a FREE seat to master MBB Interviews at our Consulting Bootcamp. 🎫 Learn More

 Generic answers Add specifics.
 “I love strategy” isn’t enough.
 Name projects, values, or personal drivers.

-Vague claims Use STAR stories to back up every strength.
+Vague claims Use HCAR stories to back up every strength.
 Prove it.

 Forgetting key skills Cross-check your answers against what BCG is looking for.
 Are you showing leadership?
 Problem-solving?
 Communication?